How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 | Best for | Technical founders who need specialist depth (AI, mobile, infrastructure) |

-This is the right model when you have strong internal product direction but need specific technical skills you don't have in-house.
+This is the right model when you have strong internal product direction but need specific technical skills you do not have in-house.
 Hiring dedicated MVP developers on a sprint or monthly basis lets you scale capacity without the permanent salary commitment.

 Option 3: Full Outsource (Product Engineering Partner)